open-resonance-protocol/resonance-protocol/GATEWAY.md

 Congratulations!
 You've completed your first resonant exchange.
 You've moved from giving instructions to having a conversation.

-From here, you can explore the full [`resonance_protocol.md`](https://github.com/open-resonance-protocol/resonance-protocol/blob/main/resonance_protocol.md) to discover more tags, understand the deeper principles, and learn how to make the collaboration persistent in your projects.
+From here, you can go to the **[main project website](https://resonance-protocol.org)** or **[GitHub repository](https://github.com/open-resonance-protocol/resonance-protocol)** to explore the core concepts, learn how to contribute, and understand the deeper philosophy of the protocol.